oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 You now need to get the access key (this is the other part of the generated key pair)

-  19. Click on the `Access key` for the key you just generated, if you have multiple keys remember to chose the key you just generated (the name you chose will help you)
+  19. Click on the **Access key** for the key you just generated, if you have multiple keys remember to chose the key you just generated (the name you chose will help you)

   ![](images/User-profile-get-access-key.png)

-  20. Click on the `Copy` link to get a copy of the key, save this in a text editor or something.
+  20. Click on the **Copy** link to get a copy of the key, save this in a text editor or something.

-You have now gathered the information we need to write data into the Objact Storage Service.
+You have now gathered the information we need to write data into the Object Storage Service.

 ### Create the storage bucket